pfheatwole/thesis/source/foil_geometry.rst

 Advantages
 ----------

-[[Is this a discussion of my parametrization of the chord surface, or of parametric functions, or...?]]

 * Using arbitrary reference points is great because (1) they decouple the parameters (so you can change one without needing to modify the others) and (2) they allow the designer to directly target the aspects of the design they're interested in (eg, you don't have to specify rotation points)

 * The equations are simple, so implementation is simple.

-* No constraints on the form of the design parameters.
-You can use (mostly) arbitrary functions for the curves, like linear interpolators or Bezier curves.
-This makes it easy to design custom curve shapes, and it makes it easy to recreate a geometry that was specified in points (like in Belloc).
-  You can use Bezier curves if you want. [[This probably isn't unique to this parametrization.]]

-* As a generative model, it's easy to integrate into a CAD or 3D modeling program that can choose how to sample from the surface. [[Again, this isn't unique to this parametrization.]]

 * Parametric design functions have significant advantages over explicit functions (ie, specifying a set of points and using linear interpolation):